medusa-project/ideals/README.md

-Institution-specific styles are handled differently: an institution can choose various colors etc. through the UI, which are injected into its own custom stylesheet provided by StylesheetsController.
+Institution-specific styles are handled differently: an institution can choose various colors etc. through the UI, which are injected into its own custom stylesheet provided by `StylesheetsController`.
 This gets overlaid onto the base Bootstrap+global custom styles mentioned above.

 # BranchesAndEnvironments